 ESM ensure to make the sports programmes a safe place for the kids and staff alike

-ESM Camps’ reputation for high-quality childcare depends on the professionalism and hard work of all staff.
+ESM Sports Fundamentals Programme's reputation for high-quality childcare depends on the professionalism and hard work of all staff.
 We place the safeguarding and safety of all children as our priority, and therefore follow a strict recruitment policy with relevant experience in childcare to ensure your child's wellbeing.

 All Full-Time employees have to complete safeguarding training, refreshed at least every two years.
 All Seasonal staff are subject to safeguarding training, they will be instructed to complete online training with a knowledge test (with an 80% threshold pass rate) and receive face to face safeguarding training at a central training day.

-- Taking reasonable care for the health and safety of themselves and others attending the camp.
+- Taking reasonable care for the health and safety of themselves and others attending our sports programmes.

 - Reporting all accidents, incidents and near misses which have caused injury or damage or may do so in the future.

 - Undertaking relevant health and safety training when required to do so by the manager.